6.2 Genetic Variation

 6.2 Summary

-• No two human individuals are genetically identical (except for twins), but the human species as a whole exhibits relatively little genetic diversity, relative to other mammalian species.
+• No two human individuals are genetically identical (except for monozygotic twins), but the human species as a whole exhibits relatively little genetic diversity, relative to other mammalian species.
 Genetically, two people chosen at random are likely to be 99.9 per cent identical.

 • Of the total genetic variation in humans, about 90 per cent occurs between people within continental populations.
 Only about 10 per cent occurs between people from different continents.
 Older, larger populations tend to have greater genetic variation, because there is more time and there are more people in which to accumulate mutations.

-• Single nucleotide account for most human genetic differences. frequencies for polymorphic genes generally have a clinal (rather than discrete) distribution.
+• Single nucleotide polymorphisms account for most human genetic differences.
+Allele frequencies for polymorphic genes generally have a clinal (rather than discrete) distribution.
 A minority of alleles seem to cluster in particular geographic areas, such as the allele for no antigen in the Duffy blood group.
 Such alleles may be useful as genetic markers to establish the ancestry of individuals.

 • Knowledge of genetic variation can help us understand our similarities and differences.
 It can also help us reconstruct our evolutionary origins and history as a species.
 For example, the distribution of modern human genetic variation is consistent with the out-of-Africa hypothesis for the origin of modern humans.